The counterjet dominates the production of PeV photons from Cyg X-3: Introduction

-A recent major discovery for this system was the detection of ultra-high energy $\gamma$-rays in the $0.06\lesssim E\lesssim 4$ PeV (\citealt{LHAASO25}, hereafter \lh).
+A major recent discovery for this system was the detection of ultra-high-energy $\gamma$-rays in the $0.06\lesssim E\lesssim 4$ PeV (\citealt{LHAASO25}, hereafter \lh).
 (Hereafter, $E$ denotes the photon energy in the observer's frame.)
 The emission occurred only during GeV-photon flares observed simultaneously by the Fermi satellite.
-Similarly to the case of the GeV emission \citep{Dubus10, Zdziarski12a, Zdziarski18, Dmytriiev24}, the PeV emission was observed to be modulated at the orbital period of the system (\lh).
-A compilation of the broadband spectra in the $\gamma$-ray flaring state (from different flaring episodes) is shown in Figure \ref{SED}, and the PeV orbital modulation is shown in Figure \ref{LC}.
-The PeV emission has been attributed by \lh to photopion production on the stellar UV and disk X-ray photons, $p+\gamma\rightarrow p+ \pi^0$, followed by the decay of $\pi^0$ into two $\gamma$-rays.
-The orbital modulation was attributed to the angle between the incoming stellar photons and the line of sight to the observer, which varies with orbital phase.
+As with the GeV emission \citep{Dubus10, Zdziarski12a, Zdziarski18, Dmytriiev24}, the PeV emission was modulated at the system's orbital period (at 3.2$\sigma$ significance; \lh).
+A compilation of the broadband spectra in the $\gamma$-ray flaring state (from different flaring episodes) is shown in Figure \ref{SED_lc}(a), and the PeV orbital modulation is shown in Figure \ref{SED_lc}(b).
+The PeV emission has been attributed by \lh to photopion production on both the stellar UV and disk X-ray photons, $p+\gamma\rightarrow p+ \pi^0$, followed by the decay of $\pi^0$ into two $\gamma$-rays.
+The orbital modulation at $E\gtrsim$0.4 PeV was attributed to the angle between the incoming stellar photons and the line of sight to the observer, which varies with orbital phase.

-We see in Figure \ref{LC} that the modulation is rather deep, close to 100\%.
-While \lh found that all of the photons with energies in the range 0.4--4 PeV were detected during the orbital phase range of 0.8--1.3, we have calculated using the observed spectrum (\lh) that almost 80\% of the photons included in the folded light curve have energies $<$0.4 PeV.
-Thus, the high depth of the total modulation shows that those photons were also strongly orbitally modulated.
-Thus, including X-ray photons from an accretion disk in any modulation model poses a serious problem because the X-ray emission is axially symmetric about the orbital axis.
+Figure \ref{SED_lc}(b) shows that the modulation appears relatively deep.
+While \lh found that all photons with energies in the range 0.4--4 PeV were detected during the orbital phase range of 0.8--1.3, we have calculated, using the observed spectrum (\lh), that almost 80\% of the photons included in the folded light curve have energies $<$0.4 PeV.
+Thus, the apparently high depth of the total modulation suggests that those photons were also orbitally modulated.
+In that case, invoking interactions with X-ray photons from an accretion disk in the model (\lh) may pose a problem because the X-ray emission is axially symmetric about the orbital axis.